Abhijith-suresh23445/Netdata-Monitoring/README.md

 ✅ Option 1: Restrict access in your Security Group to your own IP address only.

 ✅ Option 2: Close port 19999 and use an NGINX reverse proxy with basic authentication for secure access.

+6. Stopping Netdata to Avoid Charges

+   If you're done testing and want to stop Netdata:

+   sudo systemctl stop netdata
+   And stop the EC2 instance from AWS Console.